invidian/secure-and-reproducible-arch-linux/README.md

 For simplicity, you can again use `Utilities -> Disks` application on Tails, select the right device, then open menu and select "Restore Disk Image" option there.

 After successful disk restoration, you can unplug this USB device for now, we will need it at latest stage.

+#### Next

+- How do you boot Secure OS with Secure Boot enabled?
+- How do you protect booting Recovery OS?
+Does it need to be protected?
+  - You can use `dm-verity` to generate hash of root filesystem, then add it to the kernel command line parameters with EFISTUB and sign it using Secure Boot Database Key.

 ## Day-2 Operations